-Sure, Venice's celebration may be the biggest and best known, but it's far from being the only one worth a visit this carnival season.
+Venice's celebration may be the biggest and best known, but this is far from the only one worth a visit this carnival season.

 It started out in 1873 as a protest at the upper classes not having to pay taxes and has very much kept its political theme – expect to see papier mache caricatures of political figures atop the carnival floats.
-And yes, Donald Trump features prominently this year.
+More information.

 Photo: Carnaval.com Studios/Flickr

-After something more quirky than your typical parade?
-Try Ivrea, where the highlight of the festivities is the annual orange battle, a rather messy way of commemorating the local people's struggle against Napoleonic troops - though it first started several centuries later.)
+After something more exciting than your typical parade?
+Try Ivrea, where the highlight of the festivities is the annual orange fight – a rather messy way of commemorating the local people's struggle against Napoleonic troops (although it first started several centuries later.)

-This carnival, the second oldest in Italy which has been celebrated for over 600 years, is also the longest-running celebration of its kind in the country: it started back on Boxing Day.
+This carnival, the second oldest in Italy which has been celebrated for over 600 years, is also the longest-running celebration of its kind in the country: it officially started back on Boxing Day.

 It's thought to date back to Roman times, and the highlight is on the final day when the chariot of Peppe Napa, the Carnival King is burned in the town's main square.

 Watch out for flying objects – it's become a tradition to throw toys and other inflatable objects from the floats to onlookers, with prizes given for the most creative ideas.
 The end of the festival is celebrated with an unmissable fireworks show.